ybernal-lib/splunk-aws-serverless-apps/README.md

 See also the list of [contributors](https://github.com/splunk/splunk-aws-lambda-blueprints/contributors) who participated in this project.

 ## License
-Splunk AWS Lambda blueprints & application templates are released under the MIT license.
+Splunk AWS Serverless Apps are released under the MIT license.
 Details can be found in the [LICENSE](LICENSE.txt) file.